MicrosoftDocs/dynamics365-guidance/guidance/business-processes/prospect-to-quote-identify-qualify-leads.md

 ---
-title: Identify and qualify leads overview
+title: Overview of the identify and qualify leads business process area
 description: Learn how you can use Dynamics 365 products to support the organization's business processes for identifying and qualifying leads. ms.date: 12/07/2023 ms.topic: conceptual